jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 }
 ```

 Then let's hide `next` on the last page.
-Tie `nextButton` visibility to the pageControl count.
+First we need to hide on `pageControl` taps.

 ```swift
 @objc func pageControlTapped(_ sender: UIPageControl) {